-- Light easterly winds flow up from Bear Creek Canyon
+- Light easterly winds flow up from Bear Creek Canyon in morning hours.

-- Expect light wind cycles
+- Expect light wind cycles.

-- Paraglider note: A light wind reverse may be preferable over forward facing launch
+- Paraglider note: A light wind reverse may be preferable over forward facing launch.

 - Gold Hill West

-- Launch access during ski season is available using the “Telluride Ski Resort” ski lifts during regular hours of operation.
-Additional fees may apply.
+- Ski season launch access is available using Telluride Ski Resort lifts regular hours of operation.
+Fees may apply.

-- FORBIDDEN to Top Land Gold Hill or anywhere on the Ski Resort
+- FORBIDDEN to top land Gold Hill or anywhere on the Ski Resort

 - Zero to gusty winds from variable directions

-- Year-round sport activities
+- Year-round human sporting activities

-- Crowds which can exceed thousands of persons
+- Crowds can exceed thousands

 The TAF wishes you many happy landings.